ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Examples {#examples}

-Most examples are shown as just a Claims-Set that would be a payload for a CWT, JWT, DEB or future token types.
+Most examples are shown as just a Claims-Set that would be a payload for a CWT, JWT, detached EAT bundle or future token types.
 It is shown this way because the payload is all the claims, the most interesting part and showing full tokens makes it harder to show the claims.

 Some examples of full tokens are also given.